v-rajagt/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

   Specify a list of authorized local users for this rule.
 A list of authorized users can't be specified if this rule applies to a Windows service.

-## Windows Defender SmartScreen settings
+## Microsoft Defender SmartScreen settings

 Microsoft Edge must be installed on the device.